-Participants will learn more about terminology related to sex, gender identity, and sexual identity.
-Participants will leave the program with an understanding on how to identify harmful impacts of assumptions about sex, gender identity and sexual identity.
+- Participants will be able to define sex, gender identity and sexual identity - Participants will be able to recognize the difference between sex, gender identity and sexual identity - Participants will be able to identify how assumptions about sex, gender identity and sexual identity can be harmful

-- Writing utensil (one per participant) - Projector and computer to display The Gender Unicorn graphic; if unable to project, provide a copy of The Gender Unicorn handout (one per participant) - Flip chart paper/large piece of paper/white board - Marker/white board marker
+- Writing utensil (one per participant) - Projector and computer to display The Gender Unicorn graphic; if unable to project, provide a copy of The Gender Unicorn handout (one per participant) - Flip chart paper/large piece of paper/white board - Marker/white board marker - Completed Campus Resource Worksheet emailed out to every member and new member or displayed somewhere all members and new members have access

-- Print out handout(s) for each participant or email to each member if completing virtually - Ensure you can project the image of The Gender Unicorn
+- Ensure the Campus Resource Worksheet is up to date prior to the session - Print out handout(s) for each participant or email to each member if completing virtually - Ensure you can project the image of The Gender Unicorn

 2/2 Welcome Today we are going to be discussing the differences between sex, gender identity and sexual identity.
 Sometimes we can conflate these terms, or use them as synonyms for one another, when they are actually quite different.
-WS In order to better understand the differences between these terms, we're going to take a look at The Gender Unicorn, developed by TSER, or Trans Student Educational Resources.
+In order to better understand the differences between these terms, we're going to take a look at The Gender Unicorn, developed by TSER, or Trans Student Educational Resources.